-Notice that the underlying complexes of the first two and the last one are quasi-isomorphic.
-As a consequence, (underlying complex of) infinitesimal cohomology forms a direct summand of the usual continuous de Rham cohomology. \end{remark}
+enhancing the canonical maps on the underlying complexes.
+In particular, thanks to \Cref{main1}.(ii, iii), both the map (1) and the composition of (2) and (3) induce isomorphisms on the underlying complexes.
+As a consequence, (the underlying complex of) the infinitesimal cohomology forms a direct summand of the usual continuous de Rham cohomology. \end{remark}

-\begin{remark}(Crystals) Similarly to the schematic crystalline theory, we also have a theory of crystals over the infinitesimal site.
-Moreover, it could be shown that analogous statements in Theorem \ref{main1} (i), (iii), (iv) and (v) hold true for cohomology of crystals.
-It is expected that Theorem \ref{main1} (ii) for derived de Rham complex also admits a generalization with coefficients, via an approximate extension of classical crystals to the simplicial world.
+\begin{remark}[Crystals] Similarly to the schematic crystalline theory, we also have a theory of crystals over the infinitesimal site.
+Moreover, it could be shown that analogous statements in Theorem \ref{main1}.(i), (iii), (iv) and (v) hold true for cohomology of crystals.
+It is expected that Theorem \ref{main1}.(ii) for derived de Rham complex also admits a generalization with coefficients, via an approximate extension of classical crystals to the simplicial world.
 We leave this question to a future investigation. \end{remark}

 Now let $K$ be a complete and algebraically closed $p$-adic field.
 Let $\Bdr$ be Fontaine's de Rham period ring of $K$ in $p$-adic Hodge theory (\cite{Fon94}), and let $\xi$ be a fixed generator of the kernel for the canonical surjection $\Bdr\ra K$ (see Section \ref{sec inf} for definition).
-Recall for a smooth rigid space $X$ over $K$, Bhatt-Morrow-Scholze introduced \emph{crystalline cohomology of $X$ over $\Bdr$} (\cite[Section 13]{BMS}).
+Recall for a smooth rigid space $X$ over $K$, Bhatt--Morrow--Scholze introduced the \emph{crystalline cohomology of $X$ over $\Bdr$} (\cite[Section 13]{BMS}).
 It is defined locally via the inverse limit

 Here $\{Y_e\}$ is a compatible family of smooth adic spaces over $\Sigma_e:=\Spa(\Bdr/\xi^e)$ that admit a closed immersion from $X$, and $\wh{\Omega_{Y_e/\Sigma_e}^\bullet}$ is the formal completion of the continuous de Rham complex $\Omega_{Y_e/\Sigma_e}^\bullet$ along $X\ra Y_e$.
 It is shown in loc.$~$cit.$~$that the cohomology is independent of choices of closed immersions.
-Moreover, after inverting $\xi$, there exists a natural isomorphism between crystalline cohomology of $X$ in \cite{BMS}, and pro-\'etale cohomology of the de Rham period sheaves $\BBdr$, for quasi-compact quasi-separated rigid spaces.
+Moreover, after inverting $\xi$, there exists a natural isomorphism between the crystalline cohomology of $X$ in \cite{BMS}, and pro-\'etale cohomology of the de Rham period sheaves $\BBdr$, for quasi-compact quasi-separated rigid spaces.